Skip to main content

 In addition to large, utility-scale resources, we are also pursuing energy produced locally and in partnership with our neighborhoods and communities through programs like Community Solar.

-We also generate electricity with our own thermal power plants, natural gas and coal, which help balance the variability of renewable resources.
+We also generate electricity with our own thermal power plants which helps balance the variability of renewable resources.
 We own and operate several natural-gas-fired power plants in the Puget Sound region.
-By the end of 2025, in accordance with Washington state law, we will no longer serve our customers with coal-fired electricity.
+As of Jan 1, 2026, PSE no longer serves our customers with coal-fired electricity.

 Diverse resources powering your home and business

 The electricity generated for you uses a diverse mix of resources.
-The PSE fuel mix for electricity delivered to customers in 2023 is detailed in the chart and graph below
+The PSE fuel mix for electricity delivered to customers in 2024 is detailed in the chart and graph below.

 Fuel Percentage